 Every production database requires maintenance and improvements in order to meet the ever-changing demands.
 The easiest way to test the new requirements, such as new functionalities and improvements, is to try them on a test database.

 So, creating the test base from the backup of the production database would be the easiest way… at least that’s what it looks like.
 But, is this really the case?

 Next question, just how big is this database anyway?
 A database backup of a production database with a lot of BLOBs could easily reach over 500GB, and it is not unusual for them to swell up well over 1TB.
 Restoring a database backup that big is time-demanding.
-Now, we also have to look for free disk space.
-What can we delete to free up some space for restoring the backup?
-OK, so we have to back up and archive the data we are going to delete, to free up enough storage space.
-And we are going to assume that the restoring of production database backup is tested and is hopefully going to work.
-So we’ve wasted the entire day to make the test database, and we are hoping that nobody will call us to ask for the data we’ve removed to gain enough storage space.
+Now, it needs to be looked to free disk space.
+What can be deleted to free up some space for restoring the backup?
+OK, so data that will be deleted needs to be backed up and archived, to free up enough storage space.
+And let’s assume that the restoring of production database backup is tested and is hopefully going to work.
+So, the entire day is wasted to make the test database, and that nobody will call to ask for the data that was removed to gain enough storage space.
 But usually, somebody always makes that call.

 Back to the future

 Today, there are tools available which can be used to get rid of all those time and space-demanding processes.
 For this scenario, the database comparison tool ApexSQL Diff will be used.

 Using ApexSQL Diff will wipe away most of the problems that are encountered using the classical way of restoring backups.
 In the first place, there is no need to squeeze out the last KBs from our limited disk space.
 Second, there is no need to wait for a 10-hour long backup restoring process… if it is assumed that it works.
 Instead, an empty test database and ApexSQL Diff are going to be used, to easily identify the pertinent objects and their dependencies in the backup, and then synchronize them against the test database.
 This way, there will be no pressure to look for disk space and no time will be wasted waiting for the backup to recover.